TheLogicMaster/ESP-Smart-Display/README.md

 ## Firmware Customization
 It's recommended to use Platformio if you are planning on customizing the firmware.
-### Flags
+### Definitions
-The flags are all documented in the source code.
-The following flags are configured in the platformio.ini file if using Platformio.
+The definitions are all documented in the source code.
+The following definitions are configured in the platformio.ini file if using Platformio.
+Just change the source definitions in Arduino IDE.
 * **VERSION_CODE:** This is used to update dashboard browser caches and ensure that the dashboard version always matches the firmware version so that hopefully no broken configurations occur.
 * **DISPLAY_WIDTH:** The width of the display.
 Used for buffer sizes and configuration thresholds.
 * **DISPLAY_HEIGHT:** The height of the display.
+* **DISPLAY_PANELS:** The total number of chained horizontal panels.
-* **DEBUGGING:** Enables more verbose logging of display events to the serial port
+* **DEBUGGING:** Enables more verbose logging of display events to the serial port.
 ### Optional Features
 * **Brightness Sensor:** If the brightness sensor is enabled, the Vcc measurement is disabled.
 If the brightness rolling average is disabled, a bit of memory will be saved and the display will immediately respond to brightness changes.
 This